tutinformatics/ofbiz-ui/docs/aurelia-store.md

         this.store.registerAction('setUserLoginId', setUserLoginId);
       }

-    now you can make mutate userLoginId via setUserLoginId mutation
+    now you can mutate userLoginId via setUserLoginId mutation

-    this.store.dispatch('setUserLoginId', responseData['userLoginId']);
+    this.store.dispatch('setUserLoginId', 'new value');

     ```